3mdeb/conferences/yocto-update-strategies.md

   - documentation describing architecture, software and hardware
   - interactions between them
 * Features documentation
-  - description of the expected outcome of the given functionalities
+  - expected outcome of the given functionalities
 * Build environment
-  - good if it is automated
+  - good if setting up is automated
-  - need to fullfill requirements of Yocto Project documentation
+  - needs fullfill requirements of Yocto Project documentation
 * Tests
   - covers all custom functionalities
   - good if fully automated
 * CI/CD for build and tests
-  - automate the building and testing of the project
+  - automates building and testing of the project
   - ensuring consistent and reliable results

 ???